countable-web/open-source-corporation/product/engineering/GIT.md

 ## General GIT Guidelines

   * Commit often, with each logical change in its own commit.
 If for no other reason, developers who commit multiple times per day are nearly 10% more likely to be satisfied with their jobs (Stack Overflow dev survey, 2017).
-That's crazy correlation for such a simple behaviour!
+That's one crazy correlation for such a simple behaviour!
   * Use the "imperative voice" for commit messages: *Verb* *noun*. ie) "Remove magic glpyphs from wizard profile card."
   * Don't commit example code.
 Remove or gitignore it.
   * Don't commit commented code, unless you have another English comment above it explaining why it's commented out, and not deleted.